Player Guide

 Does swapping count like a pass?

-Can I fortify an opponent tile?
+Can I buff an opponent tile?

-What happens if every word is not valid?
+What happens if my word is invalid?

 What if both players keep passing?